 The school library is all about problem-solving, and we need to make our lessons about how to use an organization system to locate resources.
 Students only need to understand that each place value in a Dewey decimal number stands for a more specific subject or topic, so more decimals mean a narrower topic of a book.
 What those subjects or topics are should be a sign on a shelf, not a scrap of trivia in a kid’s brain.

 This goes beyond just a lesson; it touches on the latest trend of dumping Dewey for a “kid-friendly” word-based system.
 I’m astonished when I hear this, since Dewey is itself a short, simple notation for locating a book on the shelf.
 I doubt that kids are any more likely to “learn” letter acronyms than Dewey numbers.

-We’ll still have to teach them how to find a book using a classification system, they’ll still have to look up what the topics are, and we’ll still need to put signs on the shelves, all of which we can just as easily do with Dewey numbers!
+They’ll still have to look up what the Subjects are, we’ll still have to teach them how to find a book using a classification system, and we’ll still need to put signs on the shelves, all of which we can do just as easily with Dewey numbers!

 Granted, for elementary students, especially very young ones who haven’t learned about decimals, Dewey numbers may seem a bit daunting, but even a kindergartner quickly learns to count to 100, and helping kids discern and practice numerical order is a more important skill to focus on than what the numbers stand for.
 It’s incredible that many of my 6th graders can’t do this, so a lesson activity that sends kids off to find books by number is not only a better strategy for the library—and for reinforcing Math skills—but it’s a lot more fun!
 At least it always is for my 6th & 7th graders after I changed my lessons from content to process!